Welcome to Instinct Windsports

 Visiting STUDENTS (different from rated/graduated pilots): We find it tough for new pilots (students, grads of other schools) to just drop in for training.
 It often takes a visit or two to get in our groove...we just don't know what you may know (or not know) and of course every school operates different.
 We have two options...just come and tow (for the above mentioned rates) and see how you progress with a little guidance and advice from our pilots - BUT we suggest you plug into our standard training program.
 We have electronic, on-line, almost self-help training the outlines our entire process.
 If you buy-in to this process, we provide written debriefs after every session and give you better guidance and advice while away from the training field.
 We charge a standard $195cdn for that and that gives you access to all of our checklists from day one through to high tows.
 It does NOT include the aero-tow course and all tow fees and glider rentals are additional.
 It doesn't expire either.

 Airspace: We do operate just outside of Waterloo Region International Airport (YKF).
-You need to have your HAGAR to legally fly higher than 700’ AGL at our site (which is the same as at High Perspective).
-If you don’t have it, we won’t tow you higher than 700’.
+You need to have your HAGAR to legally fly higher than 2200’ AGL at our site (at High Perspective it is 700'agl).
+If you don’t have it, we won’t tow you higher than 2200’.
 The aerotow clubs’ Class E airspace starts at 2200’AGL so you need it to fly there anyways.

 Step-towing: For self-launching on the hydraulic winch, radios are NOT allowed.
 They are old technology, most pilots aren’t licensed to use them and they are not open-mic, two-way communication.
 We only allow cell headsets and highly prefer the use of our blue-tooth helmet headsets as they are cord free (ear buds fall out of ears when taking off) and are noise-cancelling (eliminate all wind and winch noise).
 The ones we sell are slim enough to go in any helmet and pair with any bluetooth phone in minutes.
 If you gamble with using a wired headset, wrap your mic with paper towel and tape to reduce the wind-noise.
 If the wind-noise ensues on ONE tow and the winch operator can’t hear you, you won’t be allowed to tow again with your headset.
 Open mic, two-way communication with pilot and winch op is imperative.